GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/appearance.color-palette-properties.md

 ### `background`

 General background of the application.
-Should be something that is in constrast with `text` color.
+Should be something that is in contrast with `text` color.

 ``` swift
 public var background: UIColor = .streamWhiteSnow